Review

 Let's take stock of what we've been afforded with these changes.

-and added a default development shell to our repository - We created a nice MOTD for our repository, welcoming contributors and making
+- We created a nice MOTD for our repository, welcoming contributors and making

-them aware of
+them aware of stdand our custom commands

-and our custom commands - We added a custom command for running our tests with
+- We added a custom command for running our tests with cargo

 - We provided contributors with the latest version of the Rust toolchain

-Finally, to wrap things with a bow, we integrated direnv
+Finally, to wrap things with a bow, we integrated direnv to automagically load

-us into our new development shell when we cd
+us into our new development shell when we cd into our repository root.
+This is

 no small feat!
-The best part is we stayed within std
+The best part is we stayed within std the whole time and yet

 were still afforded all of these quality-of-life improvements.

-The organizational structure provided by std
+The organizational structure provided by std is a huge boon to productivity,

 but so are the quality-of-life improvements.
 Contributing to our humble example